Dental veneers are a very common treatment to improve the appearance of individual teeth and overall smiles.

-If you already have a high risk of tooth decay, dental veneers are not recommended, and you will likely be given dental or prosthodontic treatment to reduce the decay risk before veneers are even considered.
+If you already have a high risk of tooth decay, dental veneers are not recommended.
+You will likely be given dental or prosthodontic treatment to reduce the decay risk before veneers are even considered.

-Because veneers are in the front of the mouth, patients tend to inspect them more closely, and this is another reason the risk of decay is relatively low.
+As veneers are in the front of the mouth, patients tend to inspect them more closely, which is another reason the risk of decay is relatively low.